neilmayhew/github-workflows/README.md

-  -p,--page-size INT       The page size to be used when using the GitHub API (default: 20) -v,--verbose             Output progress messages -n,--noop                Don't make any modifications -u,--user USERNAME       The name of the GitHub user
+  -p,--page-size INT       The page size to be used when using the GitHub API (default: 20) -v,--verbose             Output progress messages -n,--noop                Don't make any modifications

 Available commands:
   export                   Export workflow metadata reenable                 Re-enable any workflows that were disabled due to inactivity

 If the token isn't provided via the command line it will be taken from the GH_TOKEN environment variable.
 ```

 ```